 VISITING ARTISTS PROGRAM

-The Visiting Artists Program brings distinguished national and international guests to campus to work with students across all disciplines.
+The Visiting Artists Program invites distinguished national and international guests to campus to work with students across all disciplines.
+When conditions warrant, Visiting Artists may join us via virtual online platforms.

-The School of Drama Showcase presentations in Pittsburgh, New York and Los Angeles are designed to give graduating students from all disciplines the opportunity to meet with and present work to leading arts and entertainment professionals.
+The School of Drama Showcase presentations in New York and Los Angeles are designed to give graduating students from all disciplines the opportunity to meet with and present work to leading arts and entertainment professionals.
+When conditions warrant, this Showcase may be augmented by virtual online networking events.

 The John Wells Fellowship Curriculum